ameiyn510/eloquent-javascript/reading/ch2-program-structure.md

 // ... etcetera
 ```

->A statement starting with the keyword while creates a loop.
-The word while is followed by an expression in parentheses and then a statement, much like if.
-The loop executes that statement as long as the expression produces a value that is true when converted to Boolean type.
+Beginning a statement with the keyword while creates a loop.
+Following while is an expression in parentheses then a statement wrapped in curly brackets.
+Much like if.
+So long as the parenthetical expression is true, the loop will repeatedly execute its statement.

-In this loop, we want to both print the current number and add two to our variable.
-Whenever we need to execute multiple statements inside a loop, we wrap them in curly braces ({ and }).
-Braces do for statements what parentheses do for expressions: they group them together, making them count as a single statement.
-A sequence of statements wrapped in braces is called a block. -Eloquent JavaScript
+Check For Understanding.
+Why did the above while loop stop?

->The variable number demonstrates the way a variable can track the progress of a program.
+Notice number tracks the program's progress.
 Every time the loop repeats, number is incremented by 2.

-Then, at the beginning of every repetition, it is compared with the number 12 to decide whether the program has done all the work it intended to do.
-As an example that actually does something useful, we can now write a program that calculates and shows the value of 210 (2 to the 10th power).
-We use two variables: one to keep track of our result and one to count how often we have multiplied this result by 2.
-The loop tests whether the second variable has reached 10 yet and then updates both variables. -Eloquent JavaScript
+For the first time, let's examine useful code.
+Below is code to calculate 2 to the 10th power.

 ```javascript
 var result = 1;